Algebraic structures in comodule categories over weak bialgebras: Introduction

 As for bialgebras and Hopf algebras, the formulaic definition above should coincide with the notion of an algebra in the monoidal category $\mathcal{M}^H$ of comodules over $H$.
 The monoidal structure of $\mathcal{M}^H$ is understood by work of Nill and B\"ohm--Caenepeel--Janssen \cite{Nill, BCJ} (see Section~\ref{sec:corep}).
 Notably, when $H$ is a weak bialgebra (that is not a bialgebra), the monoidal product in $\mathcal{M}^H$ is not $\otimes_{\kk}$, nor is its unit object equal to $\kk$.
 So, algebras in $\mathcal{M}^H$ are not canonically $\kk$-algebras in this case.
 Nevertheless, there is a correspondence between right $H$-comodule algebras and algebras in $\mathcal{M}^H$; this comprises our first result.

-\begin{notation} If $\DD$ is a category whose objects have underlying $\kk$-vector space structure, let $\DD_{f.d.}$ denote the full subcategory of $\DD$ whose objects have finite $\kk$-dimension. \end{notation}

 \begin{theorem}[Theorem~\ref{thm:alg}] Let $H$ be a weak bialgebra.
 Consider the category $\mathcal{A}^H$ of right $H$-comodule algebras (see Definition~\ref{def:A}) and the category ${\sf Alg}(\mathcal{M}^H)$ of algebras in the monoidal category $\mathcal{M}^H$ of right $H$-comodules (see Section~\ref{sec:corep} and Definition~\ref{def:algcoalgfrobalg}).
-Then there is an isomorphism of categories which restricts to an isomorphism $\mathcal{A}^H_{f.d.} \cong {\sf Alg}(\MH_{f.d.})$.
+Then there is an isomorphism of categories

 \end{theorem}

 This result has appeared as a special case of \cite[Proposition~3.9]{BCM}, but we include a full proof here, both for the reader's benefit and to build on it for subsequent results on comodule coalgebras and comodule Frobenius algebras.
 The proofs of our results are all constructive, explicit, and written purely in the language of weak bialgebras.